-Officer: Simon Stevens Service: Adult Social Care Delegated Power Being Exercised: Significant management decisions which could have an adverse or controversial impact on the delivery of services or achievement of agreed targets Risk Management in rela ation to Residential Care Subject of Decision: Essential maintenance and specific fire risk (i.e. services affected) mitigation works in our Residential Care Homes for Older People Is this a review of a decision?
+Officer: Simon Stevens Service: Adult Social Care Delegated Power Being Exercised: Significant management decisions which could have an adverse or controversial impact on the delivery of services or achievement of agreed targets Risk Management in relation to Residential Care Subject of Decision: Essential maintenance and specific fire risk (i.e. services affected) mitigation works in our Residential Care Homes for Older People Is this a review of a decision?
 If so, what was the date of the original decision?
 Yes, this is a review of decision taken on 22/03/2020 Key decision?
 If so have Democratic Services been notified?
 Yes - it will be significant in terms of its effects on communities living or working in an area comprising two or more electoral divisions in the county area.
-Decision Taken (specify precise details, including the period over which the decision will be in place and when it will be (further) To continue to undertake essential maintenance and specific fire risk mitigation works in our Residential Care Homes for Older People in order to deliver on previously identified risk mitigation and ensure the safety of residents and staff. reviewed): Review process Decision is subject to a minimum of fortnightly review by SMT and CMT in line with national guidance re vulnerable groups and social distancing from HM Government.
-Reasons for the Decision (specify all reasons for taking the decisions including where necessary reference to Council policy and anticipated impact of the decision) Where the decision is Despite the Coronavirus outbreak and the requirements for people to work from home where possible and manage contact with other individuals through social distancing it is necessary for previously identified fire risk mitigation works to be completed so that residents and staff are supported to operate in a safe environment. subject to statutory guidance please state Property colleagues had identified that all non- essential works should cease to protect their staff how this has been taken into consideration. from the risk of infection and had suggested that the remaining fire risk mitigation works could be suspended.
+Decision Taken (specify precise details, including the period over which the decision will be in place and when it will be (further) and specific fire ri Residential Care to deliver on prev ndertake essential maintenance risk mitigation works in our e Homes for Older People in order viously identified risk mitigation safety of residents and staff. r reviewed): review by SMT ar ect to a minimum of fortnightly and CMT in line with national nerable groups and social Reasons for the Decision (specify all reasons for taking the decisions including where necessary reference to Council policy and anticipated impact of the decision) Where the decision is requirements for possible and mar individuals throug necessary for premitigation works tand staff are suppenvironment. conavirus outbreak and the recople to work from home where inage contact with other agh social distancing it is reviously identified fire risk to be completed so that residents oported to operate in a safe subject to statutory guidance please state . , ues had identified that all non- should cease to protect their staff :

+from the risk of infection and had suggested that the remaining fire risk mitigation works could be suspended.
 Further detailed discussions have taken place between Directors from both departments to weigh up the risks to residents and ASC staff associated with not completing the works against the risks to Property staff from undertaking them and it has now been agreed that those fire risk mitigation works and any other essential maintenance will continue to be completed.
-Alternative Options Considered (if appropriate) and reasons for rejection of other options Property and adult social care managers and staff will complete individual risk assessments for each establishment / area of work and seek to ensure that infection control measures and social distancing requirements are maintained whilst the operatives are on site, including ensuring that the work area is closed to access for residents and staff whilst the tradespeople are on the premises.
-Has a risk assessment been conducted- if so what are the potential adverse impacts identified and how will these be mitigated Ongoing risk assessments have taken place to inform the wider mitigation works programme by Property Services and colleagues in health and safety.
-Would the decision normally have been the subject of consultation with service users and the public.
-If so, explain why this is not practicable and the steps that have or will be taken to communicate he decision No, this would not have been subject to consultation with service users and the public as it relates to maintenance of residential care homes.
+Property and adult social care managers and staff will complete individual risk assessments for each establishment / area of work and seek to ensure that infection control measures and social distancing requirements are maintained whilst the operatives are on site, including ensuring that the work area is closed to access for residents and staff whilst the tradespeople are on the premises.
+Ongoing risk assessments have taken place to inform the wider mitigation works programme by Property Services and colleagues in health and safety.
+No, this would not have been subject to consultation with service users and the public as it relates to maintenance of residential care homes.
 It is separate to the decision which has been subject to consultation regarding the long-term strategy for Direct Care Homes for Older People.
-Has any adverse impact on groups with protected characteristics been identified and if so, how will these be mitigated?
 Not applicable as decision relates to maintenance work.
-Background/Reports/In formation considered Property fire risk mitigation reports and work progress documents.
+Property fire risk mitigation reports and work progress documents.